JensRantil/jensrantil.github.io/content/posts/2014-12-27_how-to-partially-declassify-NSA-docs/index.md

 -   To avoid leaking magnitude of numbers, pad all numbers with fixed, or random, spaces.

 That said, it would be a fun thought experiment if NSA, or other intelligence organizations, would infiltrate (Times New Roman) typesetters to create unique kerning for digits such that one could reverse engineer redacted numbers in declassified documents from around the world.
 Call it a *typography backdoor* if you will.

 Conclusion
 ----------

-This little experiment tested and showed that it's possible to extract the magnitude in the redacted numbers in declassified (NSA) documents.
+This little experiment tested and showed that it's possible to extract the magnitude in the redacted numbers in declassified documents.
 It could not show that digit width or kerning could help in determining the numbers more specifically.
 However, there is definitely future improvements.